Our Teachers

 Jacob Robertson

-Jacob started as a childhood tri-athlete and eventually formed a life around extreme sports including BMX biking and high level, competitive snowboarding in both racing and freestyle.
+Jacob’s movement journey started with team athletics and eventually became a life around extreme sports including skateboarding, BMX biking and high level, competitive snowboarding in both racing and freestyle.
 The dream of becoming a professional was cut short after a series of minor, yet illuminating, injuries that left Jacob seeking something more sustainable.
-Through the movement practice he has not only healed those injuries but has rendered his scoliosis largely irrelevant, made himself stronger, faster, and more connected than he ever was in team athletics, and more prepared for what major physical change life throws at him next.
+In college he studied psychology and what started as a fascination with the human mind quickly became a more holistic drive after discovering Ape Co (Boulder Movement Collective at the time).

 shaughn drummond